 Eligibility Criteria For Admission In Aircraft Maintenance Engineering(AME) Course

-Diploma holders after 10+2 in Mechanical, Electrical, Production or Electronics.
+- Diploma holders after 10+2 only in Mechanical, Electrical, Production or Electronics can apply.

-Medical Fitness Certificate issued by Registered Medical Practitioner
+- Medical Fitness Certificate issued by Registered Medical Practitioner (minimum MBBS).

-Verification of result from recognized State/Central Exam Board
+- Verification of 10+2 result from recognized State/Central Exam Board.

-Aircraft Maintenance Engineering is a specialized course which commands skill, knowledge and high attitude level in a candidate.
-The basic knowledge levels of the aspiring AME candidate can be assessed by AME entrance exam at IIA Group to assess the competency level to undertake ame course.
+- Aircraft Maintenance Engineering is a specialized course which commands skill, knowledge and high attitude level in a candidate.
+The basic knowledge levels of an aspiring AME candidate can be assessed by AME entrance exam at IIA Group which focuses on evaluation of individuals competency level to undertake AME course.

-The inclined candidate should fill up the admission form online for the registration in which they should display their pleasure in admittance in aircraft maintenance engineering course.
+- The inclined candidate should fill up the admission form online for the registration in which they should display their interest for admission in aircraft maintenance engineering course.

-While taking admission it is very important to verify the approval status and scope of ame training of an institution.
-The list of DGCA approved AME colleges can be sought from their official website www.dgca.gov.in with their approval status and scope of approval region wise pan India.
+- While taking admission it is very important to verify the approval status and scope of AME training of an institution.
+The list of DGCA approved AME colleges can be sought from their official website dgca.gov.in with their approval status and scope of approval region wise pan India.

-Although ame course within itself is most sought after due to highest salary paid personals but the inclination of the candidate is dictated with the demand and supply of the aviation market for the relevant category, sub-category of aircraft maintenance engineering.
+- Although AME course within itself is most sought after due to highest salary paid personals but the inclination of the candidate is dictated with the demand and supply in the aviation market for the relevant category, sub-category of aircraft maintenance engineering.

-Eligibility Required For Aircraft Maintenance Engineering (AME) Course
+Eligibility Criteria For Admission in Aircraft Maintenance Engineering (AME) Course

 Aircraft Maintenance requires maintenance, repair, replacement, overhaul and inspection of an aircraft as per the guidelines given in the Aircraft maintenance manual supplied by the original equipment manufacturers.
 No task or activity in the aircraft maintenance engineering is expected to be performed by the professional by applying their own procedure or using any unauthorized tools.

-To ascertain the airworthiness of big metal birds, the ame training requirements are huge which starts with 90% attendance in training to 75% passing out marks in the module examination.
-Along with that the practical exposure on millions of dollar worth aircraft is a big risk which all the DGCA approved ame colleges in India must comply to.
+To ascertain the airworthiness of an aircraft, the AME training requirements are huge which starts with 90% attendance in training program and 75% passing marks in the module examination.
+Along with that the practical exposure on millions of dollar worth aircraft is a mandatory requirement which all the DGCA approved AME colleges in India must comply to.

 A candidate must exhibit his dedication, determination and perseverance for becoming a successful aircraft maintenance engineer.
-The profession is very much demanding and there is no margin of error whilst the work & scope of ame.
-An AME's misappropriate action could result in an accident which can cause not only loss of aircraft but precious human life too.
+The profession is very much demanding and there is no margin of error with in the work & scope of an AME.
+Any misappropriate action could result in an accident which can cause not only loss of aircraft but precious human life too.

 Aircraft Maintenance Engineering (AME) Course Fees

-Any training or curriculum which is challenging and requires a sense of responsibility doesn't come cheap.
-The Fee structure for AME course in Category B1.1 & B2 varies between 6 lacs to 10 lacs for complete 2400 hours of ame course duration.
-This is inclusive of Govt levied taxation and practical training fees which an ame candidate attends at the aircraft maintenance organisation.
+Any training or curriculum which is challenging and requires a sense of responsibility doesn’t come cheap.
+The Fee structure for AME course in Category B1.1 & B2 varies between 6 lacs to 10 lacs for complete 2400 hours of AME course duration.
+This is inclusive of Govt levied taxation and practical training fees which an aspiring candidate attends at an aircraft maintenance training organisation.

-Indian Institute of Aeronautics was established in year 1982 at Patna Airport, Patna by one of the pioneers in Indian civil aviation, Capt.
-Ram Niwas Sinha who himself was a commercial pilot.
-Over the decades, the growth in aviation sector with inception of new airline operators magnified the demand for aircraft maintenance engineers.
+Indian Institute of Aeronautics was established in year 1982 at Patna Airport, Patna by one of the pioneers in Indian Civil Aviation, Capt.
+Ram Niwas Sinha, who himself was a commercial pilot.
+Over the decades, the growth in aviation sector with inception of new airline operators accelerated the demand for aircraft maintenance engineers.
 To supplement the manpower requirements, the DGCA approved AME colleges in Delhi by name of JRN Institute of Aviation technology and Bharat Institute of Aeronautics at Patna played a pivotal role in supplementing manpower requirements.

 Aircraft Maintenance Engineering (AME) Jobs & Career Opportunity

 The salary of AME is amongst highest paid professionals in India.
-The structure for a Category B 1.2 light aircraft maintenance engineer starts from Rupees 75K and goes up to 3.5 lacs per month (depending upon the Class and weight of the aircraft).
+The structure for a Category B 1.2 light aircraft maintenance engineer starts from Rupees 75K and goes upto 3.5 lacs per month (depending upon the Class and weight of the aircraft).
 For the heavy aircraft or Cat B1.1 & B2, the salary of AME varies from 1.25 lacs for General Aviation aircrafts to 8.0 lacs per month (depending upon the Class and weight of aircraft).
 The salary of AME is also dependent upon the Class and Types of approvals corresponding to an aircraft.
-If the scope of AME covers multiple aircrafts fitted with different powerplant then such personal more sought after for any operator.
-Under such condition the person can demand good sum against the services sought by any aircraft maintenance organisation.
+If the scope of AME covers multiple aircrafts fitted with different powerplant then such personal is the most sought after for any airline operator.
+Under such condition the person can demand good salary against the services sought by any aircraft maintenance organisation.

-Even for the aircraft maintenance engineering services at the transit stops, A license ame mechanical or ame avionics holder garners 1.0 to 1.5 Lacs per month for the services rendered to the operator.
-In the early days only Govt run operators viz, Air India and Indian Airlines were operative.
-In 90's era new private operators came up with inception of East west Airlines and Modiluft.
+Even for the aircraft maintenance engineering services at the transit stops, A license AME mechanical or AME avionics holder garners 1.0 to 1.5 Lacs per month for the services rendered to the airline.
+In the early days only Govt. run operators viz, Air India and Indian Airlines were operative.
+In 90’s era new private operators came up with inception of East West Airlines and Modiluft.
 This gave an opportunity and initial rise in demand for aircraft maintenance engineers in the domestic market.

-The growing demand in the aviation sector in the 1990's created more openings for the aircraft maintenance engineers.
-The ame courses became popular choice as salary of ame is amongst the highest paid professionals compared to any other profession globally.
+The growing demand in the aviation sector in the 1990’s created more openings for the aircraft maintenance engineers.
+The AME courses became popular choice as salary of an AME is amongst the highest paid professionals compared to any other profession globally.
 The beginning of 21st century suddenly came flooded with the multiple airline operators including Indigo, Jet airways, Spice jet, Go Air, Air Sahara, Kingfisher airlines, Paramount and Air Deccan.
 This surge supplemented the demand in the aircraft maintenance engineers but the availability of DGCA approved AME colleges was limited.
-The career graph of these skilled manpower rocketed and is still on the high with additional new entrants like Akasa Air, Air Vistara and revived Jet Airways.
+The career graph of these skilled manpower sky rocketed and is still on the high demand with additional new entrants like Akasa Air, Air Vistara and Flybig Airlines.

-On the global scale, India is the fastest developing aviation market with second largest population and least utility of air transport.
-The initiatives of the Government in enlarging the connectivity via air by launching regional connectivity schemes and offering access to operators to touch remote areas through UDAN scheme is a big boon for the rejuvenation of aviation fraternity.
-Whenever an aircraft touch down at an airport it needs to be inspected for its airworthiness by the certified and licensed aircraft maintenance engineering staff members.
-These remote locations and new airports at district towns are now becoming apprenticeship and employment hot spots for the candidates having completed ame engineering course and acquired aircraft maintenance engineering license.
+On the global scale, India is the fastest developing aviation market with second largest population and under utilized air transport.
+The initiatives of the Government in enhancing the connectivity via air by launching regional connectivity schemes and offering access to operators to touch remote areas through UDAN scheme is a big boon for the rejuvenation of aviation fraternity.
+Whenever an aircraft touches down at an airport, it needs to be inspected for its airworthiness by the certified and licensed aircraft maintenance engineering staff members.
+These remote locations and new airports at district towns are now becoming apprenticeship and employment hot spots for the candidates having completed AME engineering course and acquired aircraft maintenance engineering license.